AI Visibility vs Traditional SEO: Key Differences

 1. Keywords vs Semantic Understanding

-Exact keyword matching matters. "best running shoes" vs "top running shoes" are different targets.
+Traditional SEO: Exact keyword matching matters.
+"Best running shoes" vs "top running shoes" are different targets.

 2. Backlinks vs Entity Authority